Spatalla longifolia

 Spatalla longifolia, the pink-stalked spoon, is a flower-bearing shrub that belongs to the genus Spatalla.
 It forms a part of the fynbos.
-The plant is native to the Western Cape where it is found in the Hottentots-Holland Mountains; from Franschhoek and Villiersdorp to the Kleinmond Mountains.
+The plant is native to the Western Cape of South Africa where it is found in the Hottentots-Holland Mountains; from Franschhoek and Villiersdorp to the Kleinmond Mountains.

 The shrub grows erect and 1 m tall and flowers from August to November.
 The plant dies after a fire but the seeds survive.
-The plant is bisexual and pollination takes place through the action of insects.
+The plant is bisexual and is pollinated by insects.
 Two months after the plant has flowered, the ripe seeds fall to the ground where they are spread by ants.
-The plant grows on rocky slopes in sandstone soil at altitudes of 300 - 915 m.
+The plant grows on rocky slopes in sandstone soil at elevations of 300 - 915 m.